 Our boards come in polyurethane (PU) or epoxy (EPS), with the option of being a thruster or quad setup, with lots of versatility.
 Take a stroll through our models and reach out to us if you have any doubts.

 Having any doubts between polyurethane foam (polyester resin) or EPS foam (epoxy resin)?

-Surfboards made out of PU (polyresin) are the most common around the globe even in regards to the professional surfing elite, this is because they have a more predictable e consistent under your feet.
-The PU board has a slower flex pattern because of the higher foam density.
-This makes PU boards a good call for any wave condition.
+Surfboards made out of PU (polyresin) are the most common around the globe even in regards to the professional surfing elite, this is because they are more predictable and consistent under your feet.
+The PU board has a slower flex pattern due to its higher foam density, this makes PU boards a good call for any wave condition.

 Eps foam, on the other hand, is laminated with epoxy resin.
-The foam’s characteristics are similar to PU but have a very different construction. they are lighter, more durable, and have more pressure ding resistance from the surfer’s feet.
+The foam’s characteristics are similar to PU but have a very different construction, they are lighter, more durable, and have more pressure ding resistance from the surfer’s feet.

-Their lighter weight comes with a downside, they are not ideal on bigger, heavier surf especially when the wave surface is bumpy.
-Since the foam has a harder time absorbing impact because of the lack of weight, the bumps transferred to the surfer’s legs.
-The PU has an easier time dealing with bumps on the wave surface.
+Their lighter weight comes with a downside, they are not ideal on bigger and heavier surf, especially when the wave surface is bumpy.
+Since the foam has a harder time absorbing impact because of the lack of weight, the impact of the bumps is transferred to the surfer’s legs.
+In this scenario, the PU has an easier time dealing with bumps on the wave surface.

 Get to know our retro fish (old school fish) and twin fins.
 All these models are great for drawing classic lines but with a modern feel.

 The classic twin fin fish Classic Twin and Curvalicious, were developed to be used with keel fins.
 They are inspired by the first models of the late and great Steve Lis.
 The classic fish is very fast and good on weaker waves, the widened tail has a greater space between fins giving the surfer more back foot support while creating drive.
 The deep swallow is a key feature in the board’s functionality offering more maneuverability as the water flows within it, increasing release.